janEntikan/panda3d-docs/programming/particle-effects/emitters.rst

 ============== ===================================================== =====================
 **Variable**   **Definition**                                        **Values**
-radius         Radius of disc                                        [0, infinity) outerAngle     Particle launch angle at edge of disc                 [0, 360] innterAngle    Particle launch angle at center of disc               [0, 360] outerMagnitude Launch velocity multiplier at edge of disc            (-infinity, infinity) innerMagnitude Launch velocity multiplier at center of disc          (-infinity, infinity) cubicLerping   Whether or not magnitude/angle interpolation is cubic Boolean
+radius         Radius of disc                                        [0, infinity) outer_angle     Particle launch angle at edge of disc                 [0, 360] innter_angle    Particle launch angle at center of disc               [0, 360] outer_magnitude Launch velocity multiplier at edge of disc            (-infinity, infinity) inner_magnitude Launch velocity multiplier at center of disc          (-infinity, infinity) cubic_lerping   Whether or not magnitude/angle interpolation is cubic Boolean
 ============== ===================================================== =====================